Managing Annual Leave In Your Business

-Running a business comes with many challenges, perhaps none more so than balancing the demands of your business against the demands of your staff to take time off!
-Inevitably there will be peaks and troughs throughout the year but there are always some periods when you can expect demand to be higher.
+Running a business comes with many challenges, perhaps none more so than managing annual leave, especially balancing the demands of your business against the needs of your staff to take time off!
+Inevitably there will be peaks and troughs throughout the year, but there are always some periods when you can expect demand to be higher.

-Certainly, the best summer (so far), since 1976, coupled with England’s ‘so near, yet so far’ performance in Russia has meant that many businesses have experienced even higher than usual requests for time off over the past few months, which would usually be more evenly spread across the year.
+The best summer (so far), since 1976, coupled with England’s ‘so near, yet so far’ World Cup performance in Russia has meant that many businesses have experienced higher than usual requests for time off over the past few months, which would usually be spread more evenly across the year.

-So, how do you manage that?
-And where do you stand if you are struggling to cope with all your staff being off?
+So, how do you go about managing annual leave requests amongst these extra demands?
+And where do you stand if you are struggling to cope with all your staff being off at the same time?

-This is one area that having expertly drawn up Employment Contracts will prove to be your saving grace.
-Robust documentation will clearly set out exactly what your company’s leave policy is, how much notice staff are required to give before taking leave and what might happen if several staff apply for the same period of time off.
+Having expertly drawn up Employment Contracts will prove to be your saving grace.
+Robust documentation will set out precisely what your company’s leave policy is, how much notice staff are required to give before taking leave and what might happen if several staff members apply for the same period of time off.

 Does your annual leave year run from 1st April to 31st March?

 If so, you could be at risk of breaching the Working Time Regulations!

 We can all get a bit confused by the way Easter shifts around from year to year, but in 2018 and 2019 there is an added complication.
 The reason you could find yourself breaching Working Time Regulations because no Good Friday Bank Holiday falls between 1st April 2018 to 31st March 2019, a phenomenon that we won’t see again until 2024!

 How Do I Know If This Applies To Me?